 The French system does not actually oblige you to take the pension, and there is always the option of deferral.

-However, on your application for the State Retirement Pension from the UK you are required to state whether you have worked abroad, and an affirmative answer may well result in you being advised to apply through the French social security agencies for your pension.
+However, on your (now telephone) application for an S1 certificate from the UK you may well be asked if you have a French pension, and/or if you have worked abroad; an affirmative answer may well result in you being advised to apply through the French social security agencies for your pension.

 Status of Spouse